-Students who fail to drop a course by the official "drop" date may apply for "late course drop" due to extenuating circumstances.
+Students who fail to drop a course by the official drop date may apply for "late course drop" due to extenuating circumstances.
 Late course drops must be approved by the instructor and are subject to departmental policy.
-The instructor's signature and the department/division must be obtained on an add/ drop slip available in the Registrar's Office or the department/ division offices.
-Completed add/drop slips are to be returned to the Registrar's Office.
+The instructor's signature, department/division chair signature, and the department/division stamp must be obtained on a drop slip.
+Drop slips are available in the Registrar's Office or the department/division offices.
+Completed drop slips must be returned to the Registrar's Office.
 A late course drop must be processed prior to the first day of final exams.